-The current federal noxious weeds list is maintained on the USDA Plants Database (NRCS, 2019).
+The current federal noxious weeds list is maintained on the USDA Plants Database 12 (NRCS, 2021).

 While not listed as a noxious species in the state due to its widespread distribution, cheatgrass (Bromus tectorum) and other annual bromes lumped under this common name are a serious threat.
-This annual grass has reduced the productivity of native range plants and accelerated fire cycles within the District.
-While widespread control of the species is impossible, all efforts should be made to minimize its potential to take new footholds.
+This annual grass competes with native plants to potentially reduce the productivity of native range plants.
+One study near Laramie, Wyoming showed that in treated areas, cheatgrass decreased from 84 percent to 0 percent with a corresponding increase in native vegetation to 100 percent.
+(Vollmer and Vollmer, 2008) While widespread control of the species is impossible, efforts are made to minimize its potential to take new footholds.

 In addition to these plants, aquatic plants like hydrilla (Hydrilla verticillata), Eurasian watermilfoil (Myriopyllum spicatum), curly pondweed (Potamogeton crispus), and didymo (rock snot) (Didymosphenia geminate) are of concern.
 Several animal species are also of concern such as aquatic invasive species like zebra and quagga mussels (Dreissena polymorpha, Dreissena bugensis), New Zealand mudsnail (Potamopyrgus antipodarum), Asian carp (Cyprinus spp.), and rusty crayfish (Orconectes rusticus).
 Almost all of these species can have a negative impact on irrigation structures if they become established and they can clog up or break down irrigation structures (ISAC, 2016).
 White pine blister rust (Cronartium ribicola), pine borers (Dendroctonus spp.), and spruce bud worms (Choristoneura spp.) can also be problematic invaders in the forested regions of the District.
-Several agricultural pests exist that can negatively impact the agricultural regions of the District.
+While infestations vary from year to year, several agricultural pests can also negatively impact the agricultural operations of the District.